AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-57315-new-transaction-created-in-PayPal-Payflow-Pro-each-time-the-fetch-button-is-clicked.md

 feature: Payments
 role: Admin, Developer
 ---
-# ACSD-57315: New transaction created in [!DNL PayPal Payflow Pro] each time the fetch button is clicked
+# ACSD-57315: New transaction is created in [!DNL PayPal Payflow Pro] each time the fetch button is clicked

 The ACSD-57315 patch fixes the issue where a new transaction is created in [!DNL PayPal Payflow Pro] each time the fetch button is clicked on the view transaction screen in the [!UICONTROL Admin].
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.48 is installed.
 The patch ID is ACSD-57315.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.5.0.